(A) An obligor is subject to federal income tax refund offset when the following conditions have been met:

 (2) The federal office of child support enforcement (OCSE) has certified that the obligor is eligible for federal income tax refund offset; and

-(3) The internal revenue service has notified the financial management service (FMS) that the obligor will receive a federal income tax refund.
+(3) The internal revenue service has notified the bureau of fiscal service ( BFS) that the obligor will receive a federal income tax refund.

-(B) FMS will satisfy submitted debts in the following priority:
+(B) BFS will satisfy submitted debts in the following priority:

 (2) Assigned and unassigned child support debts;

 (3) Other federal debts; and

 (C) The federal income tax refund offset process.

 (1) BFS sends an offset notice to the obligor after FMS has processed the offset but before the office of child support (OCS) within the Ohio department of job and family services has been notified of the offset.
 BFS will also send a notice to a joint federal taxpayer who filed taxes jointly with the obligor, advising the joint federal taxpayer of the steps required to protect the share of the tax refund that may be payable to the joint federal taxpayer.

 (2) When the obligor cannot be located, the federal tax refund offset will be reversed by BFS.